SteeltoeOSS/Documentation/guides/get-to-know-steeltoe/exercise1.md

 builder.AddLoggersActuator();
 ```

-We've just included three features within the application by adding these actuators
+We've just included three features within the application by adding these actuators.

 - The [health actuator](/api/v3/management/health.md) adds a new endpoint at `/actuator/health`.
 This endpoint retrieves health contributors that have been registered in the application's service container with either Steeltoe's `IHealthContributor` or Microsoft's `IHealthRegistration` to aggregate the health checks of all the application's dependencies.
-This endpoint use the HTTP status code of 200 when everything is OK and 503 when it isn't.
-Details of the health checks can be included in JSON-formatted responses too.
+This endpoint use the HTTP status code of [200](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200) when everything is OK and [503](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/503) when it isn't.
+Details of the health checks can be included in JSON-formatted responses, too.
 - The [info actuator](/api/v3/management/info.md) adds a new endpoint at `/actuator/info`.
 This function gathers all kinds of information like versioning information, select package information, and anything you'd like to include with your own custom `IInfoContributor`.
 Everything is formatted as JSON and included in the response.
 - The [logger actuator](/api/v3/management/loggers.md) enables dynamic log level management at runtime and enhanced log message details via `ILogger`.